 pHionics conductivity electrodes use a four-cell technique for high accuracy.
 The electrodes are made of Delrin and the cells out of 316 stainless steel or titanium.
 The electrode guard should always be on during measurement because it provides greater accuracy.

 What spare parts are recommended?

-For critical measurements, a duplicate STs Series combined sensor/transmitter is always recommended so a replacement for every part is available at any time.
+For critical measurements, a duplicate STs Series sensor is always recommended so a replacement for every part is available at any time.
 A duplicate simplifies troubleshooting by always having a functional STs Series available.
 It also allows for swapping of devices during calibration and cleaning, so measurement is not significantly disrupted.
 At a minimum, a spare electrode is recommended in the event of damage or eventual replacement.

 How often should the STs Series Conductivity be cleaned and/or calibrated?

 The frequency of calibration must be determined empirically as rate of drift and debris accumulation differs for each application.
 Calculating the offset during calibration provides information on whether the electrode is still viable.
 See our article on Proper Sensor Calibration for assistance in the process.